alexkarezin/jabref-wiki/Minutes.md

 - [ ] Look-and-Feel: Use Metal for Linux as default because other LaF fail when used with openjdk?
 - [ ] Use nullity annotations from IntelliJ IDEA to have less annoying NPE bug reports.
 IDEA can automatically set @NotNull and @Nullable annotations throughout the code and then analyse the code to see any violations of the contracts.
 Downside: adding dependency to IntelliJ annotations...
 - [ ] https://github.com/JabRef/jabref/issues/447 -> Handling of BibTeXEntryTypes
-- [ ] Licensing
-  - We might need to contact the authors of files.
-Sometimes, they are listed in the headers.
-See for example https://github.com/JabRef/jabref/commit/63e7a98f753f8089d689b76a61f288fba628eff1.
-- [ ] must be implemented "vernünftig (matthias)" "Entry table -> fit table horizontally ...."
-- [ ] XMPUtil.main -> CLI strategy (see [#266](https://github.com/JabRef/jabref/pull/266)).
-Currently, we JabRefMain exposes a CLI interface and also is able to start the GUI.
-Options: 1) ignore XMPUtil, 2) add XMPUtil as a `jabref xmputil PARAMS` cli option as part of existing cli interface, 3) create a separate jabref-xmputil.jar which is also shipped that has this class as a main class.
-- [ ] sponsoring: what defines a sponsor?
 - [ ] bibtex/biblatex handling + fetcher - what is the strategy behind this?
 - [ ] When should 3.1 be released?
 - [ ] Log output of exceptions: `LOGGER.debug("msg", e");` vs `LOGGER.debug("msg" + e.getMessage());`
 - [ ] Each bibtex entry should store a latex-free version of its fields for searching and passing to search engines.
 Add wrapper to be able to change default returns of getField to latex-free version of the field value.
+- [ ] https://github.com/JabRef/jabref/pull/391 - How are we dealing with linebreaks?
+CRLF vs. LF?
+When the bib file uses CRLF, the user has set "LF" as separator, and the user changes something, the updated entry is written using `LF`, whereas the other parts of the file are written using `CRLF`.
+This leads to a mix of CRLF and LF, which is not professional.
+- [ ] sponsoring: what defines a sponsor?
+- [ ] must be implemented "vernünftig (matthias)" "Entry table -> fit table horizontally ...."
+- [ ] XMPUtil.main -> CLI strategy (see [#266](https://github.com/JabRef/jabref/pull/266)).
+Currently, we JabRefMain exposes a CLI interface and also is able to start the GUI.
+Options: 1) ignore XMPUtil, 2) add XMPUtil as a `jabref xmputil PARAMS` cli option as part of existing cli interface, 3) create a separate jabref-xmputil.jar which is also shipped that has this class as a main class.
+- [ ] Licensing
+  - We might need to contact the authors of files.
+Sometimes, they are listed in the headers.
+See for example https://github.com/JabRef/jabref/commit/63e7a98f753f8089d689b76a61f288fba628eff1.

 # 2015-11-23
 - jabref.org